TheRegisb/teatime_ncurse/README.md

 Currently, the project is distributed without license.

-Only tested on Debian 9 (testing) amd64.
+Only tested on Debian 9 (testing) with amd64 architecture.

 ## Getting started:

-How to propely install and use teatime.
+How to properly install and use teatime.

 ### Prerequisite